5 Components and 4 Criteria of an Effective Strategic Vision Statement

 • Starting with a Strategic Mission Statement allows the team to create a Strategic Vision Statement that clearly articulates the organization’s future state if the Mission were fully accomplished.

-Regardless of where you start in your strategy retreat, a clear vision and mission combined with your corporate values provide the foundation for strategic success.
+Regardless of where you start in your strategy retreat, a clear vision and mission combined with your corporate values provide the foundation for strategic clarity and direction.
 Without those three strategic drivers, it is difficult to develop annual strategic goals and actions that propel the enterprise forward in an aligned and differentiated manner.

 Five Attributes of an Effective Strategic Vision Statement